 The Company recognized an asset from the costs incurred to fulfill a contract.
 These costs relate directly and must be incurred to satisfy performance obligations on certain specific contract with a customer.
 These costs are expected to be recovered over time and are amortized on a systematic basis that is consistent with the recognition of revenue to which it relates.
-As of April 1, 2023, the Company recognized deferred costs incurred to fulfill a contract with a customer, net of accumulated amortization, of \$743 thousand, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
-Amortization expense was \$21 thousand and \$0 for the three months ended April 1, 2023 and April 2, 2022, respectively.
-There were no impairment expenses for both the three months ended April 1, 2023 and April 2, 2022, respectively.
+As of March 30, 2024, the Company recognized deferred costs incurred to fulfill a contract with a customer, net of accumulated amortization, of \$0.7 million, and included these amounts in Prepaid expenses and other current assets and Other long-term assets in the Company's condensed consolidated balance sheets.
+Amortization expense was \$21 thousand for the three months ended March 30, 2024 and April 1, 2023.
+There were no impairment expenses for each of three months ended March 30, 2024 and April 1, 2023.